-Fraud based on payment card and identity theft just keeps growing and growing in the card-not-present environment, despite significant efforts from card networks and other stakeholders to get the problem under control.
+Fraud based on payment card and identity theft just keeps on growing in the card-not-present environment, despite significant efforts from card networks and other stakeholders to get the problem under control.
 While the development of the EMV chip has reduced fraud for card-present merchants, it has also pushed more fraudsters into the world of eCommerce.
 Fortunately, online fraud prevention technology continues to advance, and merchants have several tools available.

-Chargebacks were invented specifically to protect consumers from fraud by card thieves (as well as unscrupulous merchants), so there's no legitimate basis for fighting them.
-When true fraud has actually occurred, here's no argument or evidence that the merchant can provide to get the chargeback reversed.
+Chargebacks were invented specifically to protect cardholders from fraud by card thieves (as well as unscrupulous merchants), so there's no legitimate basis for fighting them.
+When true fraud has actually occurred, there's no argument or evidence that the merchant can provide to get the chargeback reversed.

 The only way to fight true fraud is to prevent it from happening in the first place.